quinceleaf/100DaysOfCloud/README.md

 One thing that was always a constant, though, was that **learning was always a solitary activity**.

-The concept of [learning in public](https://www.swyx.io/writing/learn-in-public-hack/) has emerged in the past several years, which highlights the advantages of engaging in a community of learners, opening sharing their progress and stumbles.
+The concept of [learning in public](https://www.swyx.io/writing/learn-in-public-hack/) has emerged in the past several years, which highlights the advantages of engaging in a community of learners, openly sharing their progress and stumbles.
 I'm hoping that working together with the larger #100DaysOfCloud community will help me grow personally and professionally, and that my feedback for and encouragement of others with help them as well.

 #### Where will #100DaysOfCloud Take Me?